 It's the most abundant cannabinoid in mature marijuana plants, and it's the primary psychotropic compound that's responsible for the intoxicating effects.
-While there is a growing amount of research on the benefits of THC and some states have even legalized its use for medicinal treatment programs and recreational use, THC remains federally illegal.
+While there's a growing amount of research on the benefits of THC and some states have even legalized its use for medicinal treatment programs and recreational use, THC remains federally illegal.

 THC has a very similar molecular shape as the body's primary endocannabinoid, anandamide (aka the bliss molecule).

 Anandamide and THC bind to CB1 cannabinoid receptors in the central nervous system.
 Activation of the presynaptic CB1 receptors is believed to cause most of the feelings of euphoria, changes in perception, and neural excitability.